-A higher maximum of €200,000 will be considered for a limited number of projects where a robust case can be made demonstrating exceptionally strong economic benefit to a town.
+A higher maximum of €200,000 will be considered for a number of projects where a robust case can be made demonstrating exceptionally strong economic benefit to a town.
+At least 20% of the overall funding available will be ring-fenced for such projects subject to a sufficient number of good quality projects of this nature being submitted for consideration to the Department.